peizhang-cn/ComFluSoM/README.md

 # license
 - Copyright (C) 2024 Pei Zhang
 - Email: peizhang.hhu@gmail.com
-- ComFluSoM is an open-source software under AGPL license, for commertial use, please contact me for a dual license.
+- ComFluSoM is an open-source software under AGPL license, for commercial use, please contact me for a dual license.